cran-task-views/MissingData/MissingData.md

-    `r pkg("QTLRel")` (using information on flanking SNPs), in `r bioc("snpStats")` (using a nearest neighbor approach), in `r pkg("HardyWeinberg")` (using multiple imputations with a multinomial model based on allele intensities and/or flanking SNPs). \
+    `r pkg("QTLRel")` (using information on flanking SNPs), in `r bioc("snpStats")` (using a nearest neighbor approach), in `r pkg("HardyWeinberg")` (using multiple imputations with a multinomial model based on allele intensities and/or flanking SNPs).
+In addition, `r pkg("SNPassoc")` offers functions to explore missing SNPs.\
     EM algorithm is used to compute genetic statistics for population in the presence of missing SNP in `r pkg("StAMPP")` and to fit genotype-to-phenotype models in `r pkg("FamEvent")`, `r pkg("hapassoc")`,